What Does Depression Look Like in Teens?

 Depression and Addiction in Teens

-It’s not unusual for people that are depressed to turn to drugs and alcohol.
+It’s not unusual for people who are depressed to turn to drugs and alcohol.
 They may not want to admit they have a problem.
 In other instances, they may not feel their problem is that bad or may not have the time and money to deal with it.

-Instead of getting help for their symptoms, they suppress feelings with drugs and alcohol.
+Instead of getting help for their symptoms, they suppress their feelings with drugs and alcohol.
 This takes them on a downward spiral as they will now have even more issues to deal with.

 Addiction can be especially dangerous in teens.
 They are at an age when peer pressure can make them experiment with drugs, and if they find they temporarily relieve feelings of depression, a habit can form.

 Fortunately, there are rehab facilities targeted explicitly to help teens.
-The Adolescent Wellness Academy is one you can turn to.
+Adolescent Wellness Academy is one you can turn to.

-Teen Mental Health Treatment in South Florida – AWA
+Teen Mental Health Treatment in South Florida

-At Adolescent Wellness Academy, a teen mental health treatment center located in South Florida, we understand the complexities and challenges of guiding our loved ones, especially adolescents, towards recovery from mental health challenges.
+At Adolescent Wellness Academy, a teen mental health treatment center located in South Florida, we understand the complexities and challenges of guiding our loved ones, especially adolescents, toward recovery from mental health challenges.

 Recognizing the delicate nature of this journey, we are committed to offering compassionate, specialized care even in situations where individuals may be hesitant to seek help.